marinkarin/Windows_System_Info/README.md

 1. Download and extract the .zip file
 2. Open PowerShell (or PowerShell ISE) as an Administrator
+3. Enable PowerShell execution <code>Set-ExecutionPolicy Unrestricted -Force</code>
-3. On the prompt, change to the directory where you extracted the files: e.g. - cd c:\temp
+4. On the prompt, change to the directory where you extracted the files: e.g. - cd c:\temp
-4. Next, to run either script, enter in the following: e.g. - .\system_check.ps1
+5. Next, to run either script, enter in the following: e.g. - .\system_check.ps1

 # TODOs